 Be sure to bring first-aid materials, for it is a long trip from the park to a doctor's office.
 Be careful at all times, since even a minor accident can turn a happy outing into a dismal experience.
-Boil all water-except that from taps-and have food with you that can be kept safely without refrigeration.
+Another caution, too, is to boil or treat all water, except from taps, and to have food with you that can be kept safely without refrigeration.